 However, with all significant initiatives come challenges.
 In this case, the land was formally used as a hunting lodge leaving dangerous debris and skittish, inbred wildlife.
 Not to be beaten, a semi-permanent camp was built, and The Leap sends teams of volunteers to tackle the tasks required to turn the land back into a healthy ecosystem.

 Here we work with a group of community pioneers who are spearheading the fight against plastic on the Nicoya peninsula in Costa Rica.
 The peninsular has a Pacific coastline and is, therefore, battling against the plastic which is washed up every day affecting the turtle nests.

 On a top-level, they have persuaded Pharrell Williams to build a recycling plant and Bionics to convert the plastic into thread and then into a sustainable line of clothing.
 The community and Leap volunteers are responsible for building recycling bins, beach cleanups and, of course, turtle conservation.
 They are an inspiring community force.

 We work with a local NGO who supports a women's empowerment group in Fort Kochi.
 They have encouraged these ladies to make local crafts and help them sell the products to local hotels and tourist shops.

 All our volunteers who go here help the ladies with design and packaging and encourage them to take up an online presence through Etsy.

 This simple project is a lifeline for these ladies who have never had financial independence or even the confidence to believe that they could.

-Two very simple requirements for a good start to life, but which are in some countries a luxury.
+Two essential requirements for a good start to life, but for some are a luxury.

-We also sponsor the village schools by sending teachers and materials.
+We also sponsor village schools by sending teachers and materials.